 Why we need to change the narrative around construction – and how this could help fill the skills gap

-I was recently asked to write an article for Saint-Gobain, and you can see it here Saint-Gobain Website
+I was recently asked to write an article for Saint-Gobain, and you can see it here on the Multicomfort Saint-Gobain Website

 You can read the full text below

 Everything in our lives is the built environment – where we live, work, learn, shop, get our entertainment.
 As well as the buildings we spend time in, it’s also the space in between these places – how we get from A to B and interact with the world around us.

 The built environment has consequences – it impacts us all on a human cellular level and speaks to us on a sub-conscious level.
 It tells us who we are, where we’re going, what we deserve, and speaks clearly of the attitudes and values of the people that designed and created it in the first place.

 But this notion around how the built environment can affect us on a psychological and physiological level isn’t part of the public’s conversation.
 It’s not something they feel they have a voice to contribute to – and this has to change.

 Changing the narrative around construction and how we think of the built environment will help us to take the urgent action we need to improve our cities and towns for the benefit of our physical and mental health and wellbeing, our communities and the environment.